The Basics of Building an Efficient and Secure Intranet Portal

 - Manage calendars, events, meetings, and important dates.

 User-friendly and brand-focused design

-The name and design of a company's Intranet are all about its brand.
+The name and design of a company's portal are all about its brand.
 Employees should relate to it and refer to it frequently.
 So when it comes to design, the simpler means the better.
 The design should be modern and eye-catching but also reflect the company's style.
-Otherwise, a company takes the risk of having an Intranet which is overloaded with unnecessary visual elements.
+Otherwise, a company takes the risk of having a website which is overloaded with unnecessary visual elements.
 Here are some tips on creating a user-friendly design:

 - Choose a simple, intuitive user interface (UI);

 - Test how your Intranet looks on both desktop and mobile apps;

 - Choose layouts, colors, and graphics that reflect your brand;

 Any organization needs to build a digital portal that continues to function well as the business grows.
 An increase in the number of users, the volume of content, or high simultaneous workloads can affect the performance of your portal.
 Therefore, it should have high scalability in order to withstand high loads and possible functionality expansion.
 If the portal cannot handle the volume of users and provide the performance that they expect, it will fail quickly.